dfin-ai/simpleso-payment-gateway/README.md

 ## Support

-For customer support, visit: [https://www.dfin.ai/reach-out](https://www.dfin.ai/reach-out)
+For customer support, visit: [https://www.simpleso.io/contact-us](https://www.simpleso.io/contact-us)

 ## Why Choose SimpleSo Payment Gateway?

 With the SimpleSo Payment Gateway, you can easily transfer fiat payments to sell products.
-Choose SimpleSo Payment Gateway as your WooCommerce payment gateway to access your funds quickly through a powerful and secure payment engine provided by DFin.
+Choose SimpleSo Payment Gateway as your WooCommerce payment gateway to access your funds quickly through a powerful and secure payment engine provided by SimpleSo.